 How to cover all the bases with a land rental agreement

-It doesn’t make sense to pay to use a piece of land, invest time and effort into raising a crop and not even have a piece of paper that outlines an agreement with the owner.
+It doesn’t make sense to pay to use a piece of land, invest time and effort into raising a crop, and not even have a paper outlining an agreement with the owner.

 A written land rental agreement is a critical, yet often neglected, piece of farm business.

-Yet it’s something James Steele and Travis Kusch, lawyers at Robertson Stromberg LLP, say they see repeatedly, as well as handshake agreements and handwritten rental deals.
-Across the country, none of these informal agreements are sufficient if there's a disagreement and the rental matter ends up in court.
+Yet it’s something lawyer James Steele, of Robertson Stromberg LLP, says he sees repeatedly, as well as handshake agreements and handwritten rental deals.
+Across the country, none of these informal agreements are sufficient if there's a disagreement and the rental matter ends in court.
 Overall, having a written land rental agreement in place is a critical, yet often neglected, piece of farm business that could save both parties time and money if anything with the rental ever went wrong.

 The foundations of a rental agreement